 NIOSH has determined that an assumption of 100% anterior-posterior (AP) exposure for dose reconstructions is favorable to claimants.
-An alternative approach is presented below.
+Glovebox workers could have experienced exposure geometry characteristics that could result in an underestimation of reconstructed organ doses.
+NIOSH has issued a technical information bulletin to address this issue (NIOSH 2005).

+The analysis considered alternative geometry considerations as follows.
 Because little information is available on the exposure geometry for an individual, estimates have been made by the author using professional judgment (NIOSH 2006, Section 4.4.1) for each major job category (Attachment B).
 To estimate the exposure geometry for major job categories, engineering judgment was used and a simple calculation was performed.
 The fraction of the dose received via each geometry is a product of the dose rate and exposure duration that each worker experienced.
 Workers experienced a higher dose rate when working hands-on with radioactive material and a lower dose rate as they performed other tasks in the radiation control area.
 An estimate of the fraction of hands-on time was chosen for each major job category [13].
 Selection of source geometry was based on an assumed configuration (selected by the author) of the radioactive material to which the workers were exposed.
 From this, a relative dose was estimated for hands-on work (1 ft away) and non-hands-on work (4 ft away), using simple rules of thumb.
 These were combined to estimate the fraction of the dose received via the AP geometry (hands-on) or other geometries for the balance of the exposure (ICRP 1996).
 Table 6-6 presents these results.
 The non-AP exposure was estimated to come from either the rotational (ROT) or isotropic (ISO) geometry.
 The difference is that ISO geometry encompasses exposure from all angles (including above and below) while ROT encompasses only exposure from all horizontal directions to the upright individual.
 Chemical operators receive doses from above and below due to pipes in the overhead and near the floor.
 All others were assumed to receive their non-AP doses from the ROT geometry [14].
 Table 6-7 lists these fractions, which are rounded.

-Calculated dose received
+Calculated d lose received

 Major job category Hands-on work (time) Source geometry AP ISO or ROT

 Chemical operators 25% Line 57% 43%

 Metallurgical operators 75% Point 98% 2%

 Maintenance workers 75% Plane 98% 2%

 Support personnel 5% Plane 46% 54%

 Analytical laboratory tech.
 75% Point 98% 2%

 Site support personnel 0% Plane 0% 100%

 Radiation control technicians 10% Plane 64% 36%

 D&D workers 75% Plane 98% 2%